-If the business plan is approved, the RPS or RPSS conducts a review within three months of the opening of the business and every three months thereafter until service closure.
+If the business plan is approved, the regional specialist assigned to self-employment conducts a review within three months of the opening of the business and every three months thereafter until service closure.

 Note: All approvals of business plans must also consider the amount of funds being requested.
 Refer to Section C-1102-13: Required Approvals.